-After a brief foray last year into creative territory with its application essay prompts, the University of Southern California (USC) Marshall School of Business has embraced a much more traditional approach this season.
+Last year, the University of Southern California (USC) Marshall School of Business took a very traditional approach to its application essay questions (after a short foray into more creative territory), and the tactic must have delivered, because the admissions committee has made no changes to the prompts at all for 2020–2021.
 For the first required essay, applicants must detail their immediate short-term career goal—without much elaboration, given the 100-word limit.
-For the second required essay, which now can be as long as 600 words (up from 500), candidates are asked to write a letter to the Marshall admissions committee, though no specific requests are made beyond that, leaving applicants significant latitude.
-An optional essay gives candidates who feel they have an issue to explain or a particularly significant story to share the opportunity to (succinctly) do so.
-Our analysis of all USC Marshall’s 2019–2020 essay questions follows.
+For the second required essay, which can be as long as 600 words, candidates are asked to write a letter to the Marshall admissions committee, though no specific requests are made beyond that, leaving applicants significant latitude.
+An optional essay gives candidates who feel they have an issue to explain or a particularly significant story to share the opportunity to do so, albeit succinctly.
+Our analysis of all USC Marshall’s essay questions for this year follows.

 Essay #1 (Required): What is your specific, immediate short-term career goal upon completion of your MBA?
 Please include an intended position, function, and industry in your response. (word limit: 100)